agrafix/elm-bridge/README.md

    ]
 ```

-For more usage examples check the tests.
+For more usage examples check the tests or the examples dir.

 ## Install